banalna/pip-services3-commons-dotnet/README.md

 ## Use

-Install the NPM package as
+Install the dotnet package as
 ```bash
 dotnet add package PipServices3.Commons
 ```